ikanha/chat-bot/README.md

 ## Credits

-This project was inspired by the book "Practical Natural Language Processing" by Kanhaiya Nayak (202262004)
+This project was inspired by the book "Practical Natural Language Processing" by Kanhaiya Nayak (202262004) (contact me if you want a copy of that book 😂 )

 ## License
 Not requiereds